partiksingh1/partiksingh1/README.md

 I'm Partik Singh Tanwer, a passionate Computer Science and Engineering student at Jain University, Bangalore (2020-24). 🚀

 ## 🌱 Currently Learning
-I have a knack for languages like HTML, CSS, JavaScript, Node.js,ReactJs,NextJs, MongoDB, SQL, GoLang and I'm diving deep into the world of React.
+I'm diving deep into the world of Programming.

-## 📚 Academic Journey
-- **Program:**  B.Tech in Computer Science and Engineering
-- **Institute:** Jain University, Bangalore (2020-24)
-- **Secondary Education:** Springdales School, Jaipur (2020)

 ## 🚀 What I'm Up To
 - Currently honing my skills in Software Development.
-- Actively contributing to exciting projects and collaborating with fellow developers.

 ## 🛠️ Tech Stack
 - **Languages:** Java, JavaScript, TypeScript, Go, SQL